fastify/fastify-redis/README.md

 *NB you can find more information about Redis streams and the relevant commands [here](https://redis.io/topics/streams-intro) and [here](https://redis.io/commands#stream).*

 ## Redis connection error
-Majority of errors are silent due to the `ioredis` silent error handling but during the plugin registration it will check that the connection with the redis instance is correctly estabilished.
+Majority of errors are silent due to the `iovalkey` silent error handling but during the plugin registration it will check that the connection with the redis instance is correctly estabilished.
 In this case you can receive an `ERR_AVVIO_PLUGIN_TIMEOUT` error if the connection can't be estabilished in the expected time frame or a dedicated error for an invalid connection.

 ## Acknowledgements